TamNASAGuys/TimelineOfFTypeStarManim/README.md

 - Numpy

 ## Known Issue
 When render.
-Manim doesnt play first and last frame when using self.wait
+It doesnt play first and last frame when using self.wait